Please see our article on sign convention for local and global axes.

 - Node B Fixity: How the member is connected to the ending node B. Specified by a fixity code.

 Please visit our documentation on offsets to learn more about node and member offsets.

 The Advanced Settings for members can be viewed by activating its toggle switch.
 Advanced form fields have blue labels, and include options for:

 - Type: Members can be Normal (supporting tension and compression), Continuous, Cables, or Rigid Links.

 - Angle of Rotation: The angle (in degrees) to which the member is rotated about its own axis.

-- Node A Offsets: Specify a distance offset at the starting node A. Use this to model members which are not connected at the centreline.
+- Node A Offsets: Specify a distance offset at the starting node A. Use this to model members that are not connected at the centreline.

-- Node B Offsets: Specify a distance offset at the ending node B. Use this to model members which are not connected at the centreline.
+- Node B Offsets: Specify a distance offset at the ending node B. Use this to model members that are not connected at the centreline.

 Please visit our documentation on continuous members to learn how to model continuous members.

-Please visit our documentation on cables to learn how to model caternary cable elements.
+Please visit our documentation on cables to learn how to model catenary cable elements.